emdash/udlang/README.md

     out " ${quote(attr)}=${quote(value)}";
   }

-  // uDLang supports a back-tracking mechanism called a *subjunctive*.
-  //
-  // Here it is used to cleanly handle the syntax for empty HTML elements.
+  // This back-tracking mechanism helps us cleanly handle the empty element
-  // The side effects caused by evaluating `children()` will appear in the position of
+  // edge case.
-  // the elipsis in the final output. suppose (content()) {
+  suppose (content()) {
+    // Non-empty case
     out ">";
     ...;
     out "</${tag}>";
   } otherwise {
+    // Empty case
     out "/>";
   };
 };

-// Make this template definition available to importing scripts. export Output;
+// uDLang requires libraries to explicitly export definitions. export Output;
 export element;

-// With this general definition of an HTML element in hand, we can specialize it for
+// With this general definition of an HTML element in hand, we can specialize it
+// for standard tags.
+//
-// standard tags. uDLang supports *partial application* via the wildcard operator. export html = element("html", $, $);
+// The $ here is the "placeholder" operator, which triggers partial evaluation. export html = element("html", $, $);
 export head = element("head", $, $);
 export body = element("body", $, $);